kirilltitov/FDBSwift/README.md

 > **Fine.
 I'll do it myself.**
 >> _It should definitely be better than Python bindings in Swift :D_

 This is FoundationDB wrapper for Swift.
-It's quite low-level, `Foundation`less (almost) and synchronous.
+It's quite low-level, (almost) `Foundation`less and can into Swift-NIO.

 ## Installation